finalbeta/GLPI.NET/README.md

 > **Note:**

 > - GLPI allows a user to log in using basic auth or using an API token.
 Both methods are supported, but you shouldn't use both at the same time.
 Send null as a parameter for the method you don't require.
-You need to use login() method after creating Zabbix class and logout() after you are done with the API to make sure there are no open sessions left.
+You need to use login() method after creating GLPI class and logout() after you are done with the API to make sure there are no open sessions left.
 > - GLPI.NET uses Newtonsoft.Json library for json serialization and deserialization
 > - .NET 4.0, but you can compile to any version of .NET as long as it supports ExpandoObject and Newtonsoft.Json
 > - Some GLPI api calls should be get or post.
 If you supply an ExpandoObject as a second parameter, it will be converted to json and it will be a post. if you supply null, it will be a get request.